This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not give me anything to eat or drink until I am fully awake.

-Wear a medical alert bracelet or carry a card that says you have seizures.
+Wear medical alert jewelry or carry a card that says you have seizures.
 Ask your neurologist where to get these items.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.